 2. Decaying Organic Matter

 Dead plants, leaves and fish release hydrogen sulfide as they break down in pond water.
-Controlling the rotten-egg smell in your pond can be achieved by removing surface debris.
+You can control the rotten-egg smell in your pond by removing surface debris.

 Always monitor how much fish food you are adding to a pond.
 Fish will only eat a certain amount of food before it lingers.
 Excess food can be detrimental to an ecosystem, especially in low-oxygen pond environments.